 Assistance will be provided for one service event for the same cause during any consecutive 7-day period.

-So your friends or family can’t call for help unless they have their own card.
-Or if you add them as an authorized user.
+Chase says only the cardholder is covered while driving a vehicle you own or lease or when driving a vehicle “furnished to you by the owner.”
+So your friends or family can’t call for help unless they have their own card or if you add them as an authorized user.

-Considering it only costs $75 to add an authorized user to your account, it might be worth it for this benefit alone!
+Considering it only costs $75 to add an authorized user to your account, it might be worth it.

 If you find you need roadside assistance, call 866-860-7978 for help.
-Cross Country Motor Club, on behalf of Chase, will arrange help for you 24 hours a day, 7 days a week.
+Cross Country Motor Club, on behalf of Chase, will arrange help for you 24 hours a day, seven days a week.

 They’ll ask for: